azuline/rose/docs/TEMPLATES.md

 tracknumber: str
 discnumber: str
 duration_seconds: int
-multidisc: bool                 # Whether the parent release has multiple discs.
+disctotal: bool                 # Whether the parent release has multiple discs.
 artists: ArtistMapping          # All track artists: an object with 6 properties, each corresponding to one role. artists.main: list[Artist]      # The Artist object has a `name` property with the artist name. artists.guest: list[Artist]